savvasdalkitsis/uhuruphotos-android/README.md

 # <img src="https://github.com/savvasdalkitsis/uhuruphotos-android/raw/main/foundation/icons/api/src/main/ic_launcher-playstore.png" alt="logo" width = 60px> UhuruPhotos.
 A LibrePhotos client

-UhuruPhotos is an Android client for [LibrePhotos](https://github.com/LibrePhotos/librephotos) written using the latest Android technologies, like Jetpack Compose, SQLDelight, Coroutines etc using an MVI architecture.
+UhuruPhotos is a full featured gallery app built using the latest Android technologies, like Jetpack Compose, SQLDelight, Coroutines etc using an MVI architecture.

+- View and backup/sync* your memories.
+- Find the right memory using keywords, faces or location*
+- See your memories on the world map

+(* advanced features require a [LibrePhotos](https://github.com/LibrePhotos/librephotos) server)

 It borrows a lot of ideas from Google Photos and aims to become a full featured photo album replacement, including features like offline support, backup and sync etc.